Do you want to stop your chickens from sleeping in trees?

 1. It’s in their gene because of their wild ancestor

-Roosting high off the ground, whether it’s a tree or roosting bar, is a survival mechanism for them.
+Roosting high off the ground, whether it’s a tree or a roosting bar, is a survival mechanism for them.

 2. Comfort and safety